juanantonio284/latex_notes/README.md

 ## 1_latex_companion

-Notes from the book **The LaTEX Companion** (Second Edition.
-Fourth printing (with corrections), ISBN 0-201-36299-6.) by Frank Mittelbach and Michel Goossens
+Notes from the book *The LaTEX Companion* (Second Edition.
+Fourth printing 2005.
+ISBN 0-201-36299-6) by Frank Mittelbach and Michel Goossens

-* **1_intro** — an overview of the vast array of files used by a typical LaTeX system with its many components.
+* **1_intro.md** — an overview of the vast array of files used by a typical LaTeX system with its many components (talks about file extensions such as .tex, .bbl, .ps, .clo, .cls, .sty)

+* **2_structure_of_latex_doc.md** — This chapter explains how the general principle of separation between layout and structure (to allow the user to concentrate on content rather than having to worry about layout issues) is implemented in latex. **Topics**: The structure of a source file, Sectioning commands, Combining several files

 ## miscellaneous